Wampum: Currency

 When Europeans came to the Americas, they adopted wampum as money to trade with the native peoples of New England and New York.
 Wampum was legal tender in New England from 1637 to 1661.
 It continued as currency in New York until 1673 at the rate of eight white or four black wampum equalling one stuiver, meaning that the white had the same value as the copper duit coin.
 The colonial government in New Jersey issued a proclamation setting the rate at six white or three black to one penny; this proclamation also applied in Delaware.
 The black shells were rarer than the white shells and so were worth more, which led people to dye the white and dilute the value of black shells.

 In the writings of Robert Beverley Jr. of Virginia Colony about tribes in Virginia in 1705, he described peak as referring to the white shell bead, valued at 9 pence a yard, and wampom peak as denoting the more expensive dark purple shell bead, at the rate of 1 shilling and 6 pence (18 pence) per yard.
 He added that these polished shells with drilled holes were made from the cunk (conch), while another currency of lesser value called roenoke was fashioned from the cockleshell.

 Wampum briefly became legal tender in North Carolina in 1710, but its use as common currency died out in New York by the early 18th century.

+The use of wampum as currency spans back to 1622, when the Dutch implemented it into their trade.
+After the introduction of wampum into European currency, the European colonists quickly began trying to amass large quantities of this currency, and shifting control of this currency determined which power would have control of the European-Indigenous trade.
+The wampum's significance to the tribes that collected it meant that no one individual wanted to amass too much of it, however, European colonists did not care about its cultural significance, but it would always hold value to the indigenous populations.
+In this way, colonists could trade wampum for goods and sell those goods to Europeans for European currencies, therefore amassing wealth.
+This is one of the few examples of settler adaptation of indigenous practices for trade with indigenous people and also amongst themselves.
+However, the conversion of wampum to European currencies and the introduction of a monetary system was not something that the indigenous people had a desire to take part in, thus increasing tensions as trades held different economic value to each contributing party.
+However, when wampum was legal tender, it was one of the most important forms of currency in the region amongst settlers as well as between settlers and indigenous groups.